 The Condition Information Sheets posted below provide 'entry level' information on a range of conditions and management for people with arthritis.
-The sheets were developed with the ARA, RACGP, Australian Physiotherapy Association, Australian Practice Nurses Association, Pharmaceutical Society of Australia, Australian General Practice Network and consumers with funding support from the Australian Government.
+The sheets were developed by Arthritis Australia in collaboration with the ARA, RACGP, Australian Physiotherapy Association, Australian Practice Nurses Association, Pharmaceutical Society of Australia, Australian General Practice Network and consumers with funding support from the Australian Government.

 The current versions of the information sheets noted below are available via the Arthritis Australia website or at the following direct link.